-I’m Lee Humphries, A 35 year old adventurer and mountain climber from Wolverhampton, England.
-Having spent a great deal of time travelling and climbing mountains over the past 20 years visiting 88 different countries, I’m now on an adventure to stand on the highest point in 100 countries around the world!
+I’m Lee Humphries, a 35 year old adventurer and mountain climber from Wolverhampton, England.
+Having spent a great deal of time travelling and climbing mountains over the past 20 years visiting 95 different countries, I’m now on an adventure to stand on the highest point in 100 countries around the world!

 I’ve always had a fascination with extremes, whether it be the fastest, longest or tallest and I recall collecting and studying many articles from the Guinness book of records from a young age.